ChristopheKunzli/dai-lab-http-infrastructure/README.md

 Then go to `localhost:9000` (http, not https) in your browser.
 You will be asked to create an admin user.
 After that, click on the only environment that shows up, and you will see the services running.
 Then, click on the `container` tab to see the containers.
-From there you are free to manage the containers (stop, delete, create new ones).
+From there you are free to manage the containers (stop, start, delete, create new ones, ...).

 ## Optional step 2: Integration API - static Web site